civo/kubernetes-marketplace/docker-registry/post_install.md

           serviceName: private-registry-docker-registry
           servicePort: 5000
 ```
-You only need remplase only `registry.example.com` by your valid domain.
+You only need replace only `registry.example.com` by your valid domain.
 This will open up http://registry.example.com (assuming you pointed that non-real domain record to your cluster's IPs) to the whole world.